nonblocking/mashroom/packages/plugin-packages/mashroom-security-default-login-webapp/README.md

 # Mashroom Security Default Login Webapp

-Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.
+Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This plugin adds a login webapp that can be used for security provides that require a login page.
+This plugin adds a default login webapp which can be used for security providers that require a login page.

 ## Usage